johanley/quotations-ps/README.md

 # Steps to create the output: book.pdf
 - manual: update the quotes.txt file.
-Ensure the file is saved using the 8859-1 (ANSI) encoding.
-Be careful with punctuation, as noted above.
+Ensure the file is saved using the `windows-1252` encoding.
 - Java: run the `ParseAndGenerateFile` class.
 This generates `quotes_flat_file_ps.txt`.
 - Ghostscript: run a Ghostscript command to generate a pdf.
 Example:

-`C:\ghostscript\gs10.04.0\bin\gswin64c.exe -dNOSAFER -sDEVICE=pdfwrite -o book.pdf book.ps`
+`C:\ghostscript\gs10.04.0\bin\gswin64c.exe -dNOSAFER -sDEVICE=pdfwrite -o BOOK.PDF BOOK.PS`

 The cover is generated like so:

-`C:\ghostscript\gs10.04.0\bin\gswin64c.exe -dNOSAFER -sDEVICE=pdfwrite -o cover.pdf cover.ps`
+`C:\ghostscript\gs10.04.0\bin\gswin64c.exe -dNOSAFER -sDEVICE=pdfwrite -o BOOK-COVER.PDF BOOK-COVER.PS`

 # PostScript
 The PostScript programming language is used to read the data files and create a pleasing PDF, suitable for printing.
+(I'm using lulu.com for printing the book.)
-The top-level PostScript file is `book.ps`.
+The top-level PostScript file is `BOOK.PS`.
 It uses the other PostScript files in this project.

 Years ago, I used the *iText* Java library for creating PDF files programmatically.
 I now much prefer using the PostScript language for such tasks.